How Long Does Castor Oil Last? Shelf Life, Storage, and Signs It's Gone Bad - Aumenta

 Does castor oil expire?

 Yes.
 Castor oil is a plant oil, and like any oil, it slowly oxidizes over time when exposed to air, heat, and light.
 Oxidation is the chemical process that turns a fresh-smelling oil into a rancid one.
-According to Healthline, castor oil is a vegetable oil pressed from the seeds of the castor plant, and like other plant oils, it is a food-derived product without an indefinite shelf life.
+According to Healthline, castor oil is a vegetable oil pressed from the seeds of the castor plant, and like other plant oils, it's a food-derived product without an indefinite shelf life.

 Signs your castor oil has gone bad